turingschool/front-end-curriculum/lessons/module-2/mutators-accessors.md

 * What does it take in?
 * What does it return?

-Each group will present their presentation to the class.
+**Each group will present to the class.**

-In addition to making a poster, your group should code up at least 2 examples of using the method.
+In _addition_ to making a presentation, your group should code up at least **2 examples** of using the method.
 (You may find that creating more than 2 examples and exercises is helpful):

 * **First repl:** One person from your group will share their screen, and walk the class through how the method is being used and what it’s doing.
 * **Second repl:** Send your second repl to the class in your public slack channel - this repl should not contain solutions, but simply practice exercises/prompts for the class to work on for a couple of minutes individually.